rgildiaz/ITI/pxeboot.md

 Stopping logging: OK
 ```

-[There is more text between these two screens, but I was unable to read it or screenshot it before it moves away.]

 ```
 cat: can't open '/proc/cmdline': No such file or directory
 cat: can't open '/proc/cmdline': No such file or directory